Leadership Inference for Multi-Agent Interactions: Experiments Results

 {\lb{}} \textbf{Merging Scenario.} The merging scenario involves three sections of road (see \cref{fig:merging-scenario-2-results}): two $\SI{\lengthTwoLanes{}}{\meter}$-long lanes separated by a barrier at $x=\SI{0}{\meter}$, a merging segment that decreases from width $2 \ell_w$ to $\ell_w$ over $\SI{\lengthMerge{}}{\meter}$ of length, and a one lane road centered along $x=\SI{0}{m}$.
 Both agents start in their own lanes, though $\agent{1}$ starts behind $\agent{2}$.
 In the ground truth, $\agent{2}$ merges before $\agent{1}$, which slows down to yield before merging. $\agent{2}$ delays its merge once it enters the merging segment.
 We construct the game played within the measurement model to incentivize each agent to merge quickly after entering the merging segment, so the cost we define for $\agent{2}$ does not exactly reflect its actual behavior.

 In \cref{fig:merging-scenario-2-results}, we simulate this merge with the leadership filter.
 We expect $\agent{2}$ to lead the interaction as it begins ahead and merges first.
 Given their objectives, we expect the agents' measurement trajectories to merge quickly, and we see these trajectories quickly move toward the center of the merging segment.
 Nevertheless, the leadership filter's state estimate tracks the ground truth, including $\agent{2}$'s delayed merge, and the \ac{SLF} infers $\agent{2}$ as the leader.
 Thus, the results match our right-of-way expectations despite agent objectives that do not exactly describe the observed ground truth behavior.
+This mismatch results in poor initialization, which affects the computation time ($1.02 \pm \SI{0.99}{\second}$ per particle, per step) as calls to \ac{SILQGames} take longer to converge ($69.2 \pm 38.3$ iterations).
+As with the passing scenario, the variance in computation time reflects a degradation in the quality of the \ac{LQ} approximation.
+We further re-iterate that parallelization is critical for the \ac{SLF} to run in real-time.